michelangelodorado/outofband-apidisovery/README.md

 #### c.
 Modify viplist.csv
 - Update viplist.csv to synchronize F5 VS (API Application) names with the designated FQDN in F5 XC.
+In the example:
+/Common/api-gw is the Virtual Server name external-logger.mikelabs.online is the FQDN of the HTTP Load Balancer in F5 XC

 ### 4. Configure F5 XC HTTP Load Balancer